 Marc Pierini, visiting scholar at Carnegie Europe and former head of EU delegation to Turkey

 Bitte Hammargren, head of UIs Middle East and North Africa programme and former Turkey correspondent for the Swedish daily SvD

-The seminar will be moderated by Paul T Levin, Director of Stockholm University Institute for Turkish studies.
+The seminar was moderated by Paul T Levin, Director of Stockholm University Institute for Turkish studies.